TomoakiNagahara/op-skeleton-2024/README.md

 ## Microsoft Windows products is not support

  Our do not support a Microsoft Windows products.
- Because to keep clean course code.
+ Because to keep clean sourse code.
  But, Windows Subsystem for Linux should work probably.

 # 2022 to 2023

  * asset:/config/op.php  > `_OP_APP_BRANCH_`
  * asset:/config/app.php > `title`
- * asset:/git/submodule/init.sh
- * asset:/git/submodule/push.sh
- * asset:/git/submodule/update.sh
- * asset:/git/submodule/local.sh
- * asset:/git/submodule/unit/add.sh
+ * asset:/git/submodule/*.sh